LudumDare/ludumdare.com/content/resources/questions/how-do-i-reset-password.md

 ![](/resources/questions/sample-email.png)

-In the example above, that the email was sent to `odin.c.hest@gmail.com`.
+In the example above, the email was sent to `odin.c.hest@gmail.com`.

-Alternatively, if you know your username and password, you can lookup you email address (see below).
+Alternatively, if you know your username and password, you can lookup your email address (see below).

 ## What is an email alias?